rubenranval/TensorTrainDecomposition/README.md

 {{1, 2, 2}, {2, 3, 4}, {4, 4, 1}}
 ```

-Note how the cores chain together: the trailing bond dimension of each core matches the leading bond dimension of the next, and the outer bonds are both 1.
+Note how the cores chain together: the trailing bond dimension of each core matches the leading bond dimension of the next (in this case 2 and 4), and the outer bonds are both 1.

 ### Options